 Lower Caste Communities

 The lowest caste Hindu communities (officially called scheduled castes (SC)) form another major chunk of population, left excluded from the “development” process.
-Forming about 16% population (similar in proportion to Muslims in India) and twice the headcount of the tribals, they had traditionally faced the worst form of discrimination at the hands of the so-called upper caste people.
-While there is much change in the past half century particularly in the urban areas, they are not yet fully “equalized” in the rural regions.
-Western intellectuals love to cite the discrimination of the SC communities to beat the Hindus as a whole for the ills of the caste system, probably because it vibes well with the racial exploits back home.
+Forming about 16% population (somewhat larger in numbers than the Muslims in India) and twice the headcount of the tribals, they had traditionally faced discrimination and remained exploited at the hands of the so-called upper caste people.
+While there is significant change in the castist mindset in the past half century particularly in the urban areas, they are not yet fully “equalized” in the rural regions.
+Western intellectuals love to talk about India’s caste system and how it discriminates against the low caste communities probably because it vibes well with the racial exploits back home.

 Other Backward Communities